devonjones/openforge-tutorials/sets/README.md

 #### Flush Cutters
 Here's a cheap set from [amazon](http://amzn.to/2BkOkCf).
 Cheap snips generally are softer, so their blade is more easily destroyed.
 So long as you **only** use this on plastic, you can go as cheap as you want.

+#### Jewelry Mallet
+From time to time, I need a [Jewelry Mallet](http://amzn.to/2FgFwjV) (or from [Harbor Freight](https://www.harborfreight.com/double-sided-mallet-with-wooden-handle-98285.html)).
+Generally it's for getting the cylindrical magnets to sit flush.

 #### Lighter
 I use a standard bic lighter.
 Best way to get rid of stringing if you have any.
 Also super useful for making rivets out of filament.